Tombstone pizza has been satisfying frozen pizza eaters for years. Read about our Tombstone frozen pizza reviews.

 The pizza toppings are all the basic crowd-pleasers, so you won't find chicken, spinach, white sauce or anything out of the ordinary.
 For those, you might try California Pizza Kitchen's frozen pizza.

 Priced at around $5, Tombstone is middle of the road in terms of price for frozen pizza.
-Let's take a look at the selection...
+So, let's take a look at the selection...

 addition to the variety of pizzas, Tombstone also offers a couple